 Legal Pages

-If you need some legal pages for your site – like Terms, Privacy, and Disability Statements – this lawyer provides a great collection at a reasonable price.
-The reason I recommend her over others I’ve used is her advice aligns with what I’ve heard from a lot of online lawyers for bloggers, including the ones who’ve actually dealt with ADA suits.
+Legal Templates come from a lawyer who provides a great collection at a reasonable price.
+Her advice aligns with what I’ve heard from a lot of online lawyers for bloggers, including the ones who’ve actually dealt with ADA suits.
 She also provides contract templates if you’re contracting with people to write posts or use their images, etc.

 WordPress Plugins